davidtheclark/react-aria-menubutton/README.md

 - with CommonJS
 - as a global UMD library

-Either way, what is exposed is the function `createAriaMenuButton([options])`, which returns the component, tailored with your options.
+Either way, what is exposed is the function `createAriaMenuButton([options])`, which returns the component you want, tailored with your options.

 Using CommonJS, for example, you can simply `require()` the module to get the factory: